ginsm/simplecmds/README.md

 # **SimpleCMDs**
-Easily create CLI commands and type check user given arguments.
+Easily create commandline interfaces and type check arguments.

 ##   Table of contents: <!-- omit in toc -->